 The memory of that supplicating slide back down into his darkness has never left me - how the magic of better possibilities evaporated.
 It felt as if the whole neighborhood was in collusion with perpetuating the mess I was in.
 I had reason to fear that my father knew what we were hiding as well as others - that they were all keeping my dirty secret, that everyone

 - my molester, the girls, the adults - would all be fine if I would just shut up and quietly submit.
+Maybe that was the plan after all.
 My dreams fed that delusion.
 I remember vividly a recurring nightmare in which my parents - and other adults - were standing behind my molester, waiting their turn with me.
 Of course I never experienced incest or even the hint of that.
 But my shame was scorching.
 I would wake up and avoid my parents and siblings.
 I began losing trust especially with my more pubescent friends, convinced that they would do the same with me given half the chance.
 I had neither trust nor concept of healthy boundaries - they were meaningless.
 Anyone who got too close to me was suspect, even simple smiles had ulterior motives

 , and as I got older, anyone who found me attractive was by definition sick and dirty.
 I started wearing baggy clothes before baggy was in style just to hide the curves of my body.
 I hid my eyes behind sheepdog bangs of long hair.M